bwenner/CustomerSegmentation_Bertelsmann_Avarto/README.md

 6. Supervised Model

 Metrics

-The accuracy will be measured with the AUC-ROC curve.
-This curve is constructed by plotting the false positive rate against the true positive rate.
+The PCA object has an implemented score function and provides probalistic interpretation for each component.
+These values are stored in the attribute "explained_variance_ratio_" and represent the amount of variance each component explains regarding to the original data set.
+To determine the required amount of principal components, I will set a minimum limit (minimum % of original data that I intend to explain with the components), iterate over all explained_variance_ratio_ values and stop until the sum is bigger or equal than my limit.
+With that number, PCA will be fitted again to the data.
+Regression metrics like Mean Average Error, Root Mean Square Error, .. cannot be used as we have a binary classification problem in the supervised part.
+For classification, there are metrics like Precison-Recall, ROC_AUC, Log-Loss but we will use ROC_AUC curve.
+AUC_ROC stands for "Area Under the Receiver Operating Characteristic curve".
+ROC plots the true positive rate against the false positive rate by various thresholds and the area under this curve describes the accuracy of the model as the maximum area is 1x1.
 A perfect classifier creates a dot in the top left corner (100% correct predicted with 0 false positives).
 The worse the model, the closer to the diagonal.
-We use this accuracy measurement because the Kaggle training data is extremely unbalanced.
+In contrast to Log-Loss, F1-Score and Accuracy, ROC_AUC does not rely on the threshold set for classification.
+The predicted absolute values are irrelevant, the ranks of the predictions are taken into consideration.

 Models

 I decided to use ensemble methods because they combine different models to one.
+A nice example I read was this one: Assume that you are ill and the morbus is unknown, would you rather go to a single doctor who is professional in one area, or would you rather contact a group of doctors where everyone is professional in his own métier?
+This is the idea behind ensemble methods.
+EM use different classifiers during training and those classifiers with the best accuracy will be used.
+That means that ensemble methods stabilize machine learn algorithms and increase their accuracy and help to reduce overfitting as well as the variance of single estimators because several estimates from several models are combined.

-For example the basis model that RandomForest/Adaboost/GradientBoosting-Classifiers build on is decision trees.
+The basis model that RandomForest/Adaboost/GradientBoosting-Classifiers build on is decision trees.
 They can be used for regression as well as for classification that is needed here.
 Beside these three models, I added LogisticRegression because I was interested into that performance.

 Result kaggle
-As expected, the kaggle score is not very good, circa 60,4%.
-I guess that I dropped an important column...

-My main goal is to pass this project and the nano degree program.
-Until 15th january (deadline for this project), I will try to find the column or columns and to improve my results.
+My second approach incresed the previous score by 18% up to 78%.